-Neither the CPR model nor the CLR model purports to describe historical prepayment experience or to predict the prepayment rate of any actual student loan pool.
-The student loans will not prepay at any constant CPR or any constant percentage of CLR, nor will all of the student loans prepay at the same rate.
+The CPR model does not purport to describe historical prepayment experience or to predict the prepayment rate of any actual student loan pool.
+The student loans will not prepay at any constant level of CPR, nor will all of the student loans prepay at the same rate.
 You must make an independent decision regarding the appropriate principal prepayment scenarios to use in making any investment decision.